 NORRAG’s work on Public-Private Partnerships encourages the production of knowledge and engagement of a range of stakeholders around the issue of private involvement in education, including publications, conferences, and consultations.

 Find below the most recent NORRAG content on the topic of Public-Private Partnerships:

-Documents on the topic of Public-Private Partnerships are uploaded to the NORRAG Resource Library and available at this link
+Documents on Public-Private Partnerships are available at the NORRAG Resource Library.